autarch/houseabsolute.com/content/resume/index.md

 ## FOSS Software {#foss}

-Besides contributing patches to hundreds of projects and libraries, I have created and/or maintained a number of FOSS projects.
-Here are a few
+Besides contributing patches to hundreds of projects and libraries, I have created and/or maintained many FOSS projects.
+Here are a few highlights:
-highlights:

 * [detest](https://pkg.go.dev/github.com/houseabsolute/detest) is a test
   assertion library for **Go**.